This Old House

 This Old House is a historic brand, beloved for its Emmy-winning home improvement TV series, but the website wasn't celebrating that.
 We worked to feature the shows, the talent, and their great video content throughout the site, making it easier for fans and DIY'ers alike to find and watch the content they want.

-Our website has been redesigned, reengineered, and optimized for mobile users.
+Our website has been redesigned, re-engineered, and optimized for mobile users.
 Big props to our all-star team: Michael Gutkowski, Bill Mazza, Elizabeth Lilly, Vanessa Velez, Robert Hardin, design agency Lullabot, and Sourcetop's uber-developers, Michael Tardif and Abu Zakaria.
-Bravo!Susan Wyland, Editor-in-Chief, from This Old House Magazine
+Bravo!Susan Wyland, Editor-in-Chief, This Old House Ventures, LLC